⚠️ Quick Triage

 • A flashing check engine light (not steady) almost always means an active misfire.

 DIY fix: Spark plug replacement is one of the most accessible DIY jobs.
 New plugs cost $20–$80 for a set of four.
-You need a spark plug socket, an extension, and 30–60 minutes.
 Replace ignition coil packs at the same time if they're original ($30–$60 each).

 3. Vacuum leak — $20–$400